The contact mapping class group and rational unknots in lens spaces: Background and preliminary results

-There are two ways to calculate the rational rotation number of a Legendrian rational unknot: using contact surgery presentations by Geiges and Onaran \cite{GO:unknots}, or using the Farey graph essentially due to Baker and Etnyre \cite{BE:rational}.
+There are two ways to calculate the rational rotation number of a Legendrian rational unknot: using contact surgery presentations by Geiges and Onaran \cite{GO:unknots}, or using the Farey graph.
 We introduce both methods.

 It is well known that we can calculate the classical invariants from a contact surgery presentation for a given Legendrian knot in an integral homology sphere (see \cite{DK:invariants} for example).
 Geiges and Onaran \cite{GO:unknots} showed that the same formula works for contact surgery presentations for rationally null-homologous Legendrian knots in a homology sphere.